Okay, I don't mean "saved" like "preventing me from ceasing to exist," but more like "shifting the way I work."

 If you say lettering one more time…

 With time, my work started to expand through all these mediums, transforming into something bigger.
 From mainly exploring the artistic side of it all, a part of my work became more practical.
-I learned to embrace and got to actually love the technicalities of building letters!
+I learned to embrace and got actually to love the technicalities of building letters!

 Need some (proper) tips?